 Our internship provides two clinical rotations along with roundtable learning experiences weekly, reading assignments, weekly journals, article reviews, and project work.
 Interns will have weekly meetings with their preceptor and the internship coordinators.
 Intern applicants should expect to work 40-plus hours a week with additional reading and project work to be done aside from assigned hospital hours.
 The internship is aligned with ACLP curriculum modules.

 Required readings prior to the internship (these can be purchased thru ACLP):

 - Gaynard, L., Wolfer, J., Goldberger, J., Thompson, R., Redburn, L., and Laidley, L. (1990).
 Psychosocial Care of Children in Hospitals: A Clinical Practice Manual.
 Bethesda, MD: Association for the Care of Children's Health.

 Interns not affiliated with a university are required to obtain liability insurance prior to the start of the internship at your own cost.
 Information on how to obtain liability insurance will be provided prior to start date if needed.
-University affiliated interns will need to provide proof of liability insurance through their academic institution.
-Interns must provide proof of immunizations and TB test results prior to start date.
-Interns will be responsible for obtaining a Flu shot per hospital infection control guidelines.
+University-affiliated interns will need to provide proof of liability insurance through their academic institution.
+Interns must provide proof of immunizations, COVID-19 vaccine and TB test results prior to start date.
+Interns will be responsible for obtaining a flu shot per hospital infection prevention guidelines.